Has Biden Declared War against Russia?

 Women sex addicts, on the other hand, tend to use sex for power, control, and attention.
 They also might consider watching adults get friendly to work towards satisfying their thirst for sex.
 They score high on measures of fantasy sex, seductive role sex, trading sex, and pain exchange.

-Women who are prone to sex addiction and infidelity may have some child-hood trauma to look into for their situation.
-In the movie, “Addicted”, Zoe Reynard – the protagonist – finally has to come to terms with the memories of a child-hood rape to pinpoint where the anomaly of her psychological behavior stemmed from.
+Women who are prone to sex addiction and infidelity may have some childhood trauma to look into for their situation.
+In the movie, “Addicted”, Zoe Reynard – the protagonist – finally has to come to terms with the memories of a childhood rape to pinpoint where the anomaly of her psychological behavior stemmed from.

 Early childhood trauma and/or sexual abuse often lead women (and men) in adult life to problems with addictive sex and/or serial cheating.
 Such women repeatedly seek emotional intensity rather than relational intimacy.
 Women with unresolved childhood trauma as well as those with emotional instability — women who carry an uneven and disjointed sense of self — can seek consistency and feelings of importance through intensity-based romantic and/or sexual activity.
+Feeling “in control” over someone desiring or wanting them sexually/romantically helps them to approximate feelings of worth, importance, belonging, and emotional safety.
+Female relationship and sex addicts use a constant stream of sexual activity to fulfill unmet emotional needs, and also to avoid being needful, genuine, and intimate with someone who could hurt them (as happened when they were when young).
+(Source)

 Addiction is an addiction is an addiction

-Yes, that is a realization that, most caregivers, loved ones, and close relations of those who end up in the state of addiction, do not come to soon enough.
+Yes, that is a realization that most caregivers, loved ones, and close relations of those who end up in the state of addiction, do not come to soon enough.
 They use lack of morality as the cause and all the treatment that goes along with that – including invoking the topic of “sin” etc.

-Whether it is alcohol or drugs or sex or anything else, the spiralling downward of a mind that is controlled by the lure of that “soothing agent” – however devastating it may be – cannot be taken lightly.
+Whether it is alcohol or drugs or sex or anything else, the spiraling downward of a mind that is controlled by the lure of that “soothing agent” – however devastating it may be – cannot be taken lightly.
 It needs help and care.
-But for that the person who is addicted needs to take action.
+But for that, the person who is addicted needs to take action.
 Most times, the action may prove to be inadequate.
 But one needs to persist.

 In some way, we all are products of our past.
 If we weren’t, we would be enlightened beings.
 The power of the past is visible in the similarity of your nose to that of your grandfather’s (for example).
-The body has its own memory, just as mind has it.
-Intimacy – whether forced or otherwise – creates memories in your body which are skewed.
+The body has its own memory, just as the mind has it.
+Intimacy – whether forced or otherwise – creates memories in your body that are skewed.
 It takes great awareness to transcend that powerful suction of the past.

 To lead a full life – and not that of a ‘slave’ to abuse of some substance or behavior – one needs to get off of the merry-go-round.

-For women, sexual freedom does not only mean bra-burning or parading in nude in the downtown of a major city.
+For women, sexual freedom does not only mean bra-burning or parading in the nude in the downtown of a major city.
 But to acknowledge what is genuinely being said by their body.
 And see that their minds and bodies are aligned in their approach to personal intimacy with their partner.
 Just as it is nothing unusual for a man to express his sexual self, there should be no shame in a woman doing so too.
 That itself will be a good start for many who could end up where Zoe Reynard found herself after the cover blew off!

-Featured Image courtesy : Telegraph
+Featured Image courtesy: Telegraph